AT&T: Don't Buy Into The Negative Narrative

 “Currently, competition for broadband Internet and pay TV customers is stiff with the likes of Verizon (VZ), Comcast (CMCSA), and T having all cited that competition is a headwind for operations on recent earnings calls.”

 Here is a news flash for everyone, the competition in the telecom sector has been fierce since the beginning of time, or at least since the first time they broke up Ma Bell.
 The fact of the matter is competition will always be tough.
-This is why AT&T is vertically integrating with the acquisition of Time Warner (NYSE:TWX).
+This is why AT&T is vertically integrating with the acquisition of Time Warner.
 Furthermore, the company is at the forefront of the move to 5G.
 On top of all this, the company did just fine regarding EPS in just the last quarter.
 Many were expecting EPS to take a big hit due to the competition.
 AT&T's CFO John Stephens stated:

 “Earnings were strong.
 After adjustments, second quarter EPS was $0.79, up almost 10% for the quarter and up 7% year to date.”